 \section{Abstract}

-We consider maps which are constructed from plane trees by connecting each pair of consecutive leaves on their contour by a single edge.
-When every non-leaf vertex of the underlying tree has exactly one child which is a leaf, these maps are bijectively related to plane trees with marked corners.
-We study the scaling limits of such maps where Boltzmann weights are assigned to each face.
-The main result is that when the degree of a typical face is in the domain of attraction of an $\alpha$-stable law, with $\alpha \in (1,2)$, the maps, properly rescaled, converge to the $\alpha$-stable looptrees of Curien and Kortchemski.
+We consider maps which are constructed from plane trees by assigning marks to the corners of each vertex and then connecting each pair of consecutive marks on their contour by a single edge.
+A measure is defined on the set of such maps by assigning Boltzmann weights to the faces.
+When every vertex has exactly one marked corner, these maps are dissections of a polygon which are bijectively related to non-crossing trees.
+When every vertex has at least one marked corner, the maps are outerplanar and each of its two-connected component is bijectively related to a non-crossing tree.
+We study the scaling limits of the maps under these conditions and establish that for certain choices of the weights the scaling limits are either the Brownian CRT or the $\alpha$-stable looptrees of Curien and Kortchemski.